Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 This is the reason of the low update frequency (once a year a new version, ad hoc corrections to prevent website breakage).

                                                           USAGE
-Important to know that both the Top500 and Top3000 mostly contain advertisement and tracking networks used in West Europe and North America.
+Important to know that the Top3000 mostly contains advertisement and tracking networks used in West Europe and North America.
 Therefore it is adviced to add you language specific Easylist filter when using these filters.
-All domains of Top500 are also blocked by the
-Top3000 list.
-The Top500 actually has a little more than 500 domains listed, the Top3000 a little less.

                                                WHY USE A SMALL BLOCK BLOCK LIST?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20 percent mark while the